Divorce Lawyer in Portland, Oregon

 How does a divorce case begin in Oregon state?

 The process begins when a spouse files the petition.
 Once the petition is filed, you or your representative must serve your spouse with the appropriate papers.
 If the spouse wishes to contest the divorce petition, they must respond within 30 days from the date they were served.
-Read more about the divorce process in our Guide to Divorce in Oregon.

 How long does it take to get a divorce in Portland?